 The first outing for this race was won by Rustle, a horse under the tutelage of the well-renowned Nicky Henderson.
 Since then the field has been filled by some of the best horses in the National Hunt racing, not to mention some of the best and jockeys and trainers alike.
-The jockeys with the most wins so far are Tony McCoy and Barry Geraghty with three apiece, although since McCoy has retired it could be up to Geraghty to nab another win to be the standout record holder.
+The jockeys with the most wins so far are Anthony McCoy and Barry Geraghty with three apiece, although since McCoy and Geraghty have retired it could be up to one of the younger jockeys to become the standout record holder.
 Three other jockeys have won the contest twice, with Carl Llewellyn, Richard Johnson and Robert Thornton with the honours there.

 |Wins||Jockey||First Win (Horse)||Last Win (Horse)|

 |3||A. P. McCoy||1998 (Unsinkable Boxer)||2013 (At Fishers Cross)|

 On the trainer side of things, many of the best within the world of horse racing have claimed victory here.
 However, it is the trainer with that first ever win of this contest, Nicky Henderson, who leads the way by being a four-time winner.
 David Nicholson and Nigel Twiston-Davies are close behind with three wins each at the time of writing ahead of the 2023 renewal.

 Multiple Sefton Novices’ Chase Winning Trainers: 1988 – 2022

 |3||Nigel Twiston-Davies||1999 (King’s Road)||2016 (Ballyoptic)|

 |2||Alan King||2002 (Stromness)||2012 (Lovcen)|